Dian Genchev: Career

 Dido as he is known among the supporters in Bulgaria, started his career in home town Varna, playing for local side Spartak.

 He became one of the best midfielders in the country very soon and attracted the attention of one of the elite clubs from Sofia – Lokomotiv.

-In season 2002–03 Genchev played for Kalamata FC in Greece.
+In season 2002–03 Genchev played for Kalamata in Greece.
 In June 2003 he returned to Bulgaria, signing a contract with Cherno More Varna.

 In 2007–08, for six months, Genchev played in Kazakhstan Premier League for Astana.

 From January 2008 he was part of the Beroe Stara Zagora team, officially joining them in February 2008.
 He left the team in late 2011 to join Nesebar until end of the season.
 After that he announced his retirement.

 In the summer of 2015 he come back from retirement to join the newly joined to V Group team Inter Plachidol.

 In 2016, together with other retired footballers, he establimished the football academy Olympic Varna.